noi-techpark/opendatahub-docs/source/datasets.rst

 distributed by the Open Data Hub team under an open licence like, e.g., |cc0| or |bysa|, a user will be able to retrieve from each dataset only those data that are distributed as :strong:`Open Data`.
-The response to a query is in JSON format (although :term:`CSV` output can be forced) and is :strong:`always` licensed as Open Data.
+The response to a query is in JSON format (although CSV output can be forced) and is :strong:`always` licensed as Open Data.
 However, the response may include resources like links to web pages, streams, or images that are subject to a different, even